Inspect your query pipeline and rules

 Query pipeline triggers define actions to execute in a search interface.

-If a query pipeline contains trigger rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains trigger rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review trigger rules configuration